gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 | Git Integration app Smart Commits | ![](/wp-content/uploads/gij-matrix-open-check-green.png) | ![](/wp-content/uploads/gij-matrix-open-check-green.png) |
 |Both Jira Cloud Smart and GIJ app Smart commits | ![](/wp-content/uploads/gij-matrix-open-check-green.png)<br>(doubled \#time and \#comment) | ![](/wp-content/uploads/gij-matrix-open-check-green.png) |

-### How to enable or disable Jira Cloud Smart Commits, Automation for Jira and Workflow Triggers
+### How to Enable or Disable Jira Cloud Smart Commits, Automation for Jira and Workflow Triggers

 1. Install the [**Git Integration for Jira**](https://marketplace.atlassian.com/4984) or the [**Dev Info for Jira**](https://marketplace.atlassian.com/1219270) app.

 2. Navigate to the **General settings** page of the application (_Jira Settings_ ➜ _Apps_ ➜ (sidebar) _General settings_).

-3. Click the **Send Development Information to Jira Cloud** checkbox to mark and enable it.
+3. Select the **Send Development Information to Jira Cloud** checkbox to enable it.
 This also allows access to the **Enable Jira Cloud Smart Commits, Automation for Jira and Workflow Triggers** setting.

-4. Click the **Enable Jira Cloud Smart Commits, Automation for Jira and Workflow Triggers** checkbox to mark and enable this setting.
+4. Select the **Enable Jira Cloud Smart Commits, Automation for Jira and Workflow Triggers** checkbox to enable this setting.

 5. Click **Update** to save the settings.